Motorcycle Insurance FAQs

 You must do everything you reasonably can to limit and prevent further loss or damage (e.g. move your motorcycle off the road and put on your hazard lights).

-We may provide cover for emergency repairs up to $500 (see page 15 for details).
+We may provide cover for emergency repairs up to $500 (see the PDS for details).

 Step 3 Report the incident to the authorities.